 A membership in an organization helps subsidize the cost of things the organization does for which it charges less than cost (which is basically everything Mishkan does as a Jewish engagement organization).
 Builders literally make it possible for the community to exist and for our Rabbis to be available to perform lifecycle services.
-If the cost of Buildership is a hardship for you, please be in touch with our Executive Director Rachel Cort who is happy to work with you to find a mutually workable arrangement.
+If the cost of Buildership is a hardship for you, please be in touch with our Director of Development who is happy to work with you to find a mutually workable arrangement.

 What is the dress code for services and holidays?